ahtrahddis/pragmapoi/README.md

-# A pragmatic approach on the Stages of the Progress of Insight
+# A pragmatic approach on the stages of the Progress of Insight

 This e-book is a combination of texts by Kenneth Folk and Ron Crouch regarding the stages of the Progress of Insight